This Zombicide review was made after playing the game eight times.

 What is Zombicide?

 Zombicide is a co-op board game that has players take on the roles of survivors.
-Each survivor has a different set of skills that can be used to defeat the the zombies.
+Each survivor has a different set of skills that can be used to defeat the zombies.
 Working together to stop the undead is the only way to win.

-Once all the players have had their turn, it’s the zombies’ turn!
+Once all the players have had their turn, it’s the zombies’ turn.
 Any zombie on the board will either move or activate.
 If they move into a zone where there is a survivor, they bite them.
 The wounded survivor then takes a wound card and loses an item.
 If the survivor gets two wound cards, they die.
 The zombies also draw a spawn card, and each spawn zone will spawn zombies based on the number on the card drawn.

 - Most of the missions are amazing, but a couple of them are way too easy (I’m looking at you, Scenario #2!).
 You can always do what we did, though, and ratchet up the difficulty by adding in more zombies.

-Fans of The Walking Dead, Z Nation, Left 4 Dead, or zombies in general will truly love this game.
+Fans of The Walking Dead, Z Nation, Left 4 Dead, or zombies in general will probably love Zombicide.
 Heck, even people who just like unique cooperative board games will get a kick out of this one (as long as they don’t hate the zombie theme).
 Be patient with the Zombicide rulebook when you first start out and you will probably find it to be a really great game that has a huge amount of replay value.